PerMalmberg/RemoteDeployDebugForJava/README.md

 The JVM will continue to run when you disconnect the debugger.
 There doesn't seem to be a way to fix that.
 It will however be terminated when you start your next debugging session.

 ## Misc
-Q: Why not just use '&' to fork a child process?
+Q: Why not just use '&' to fork a child process, get the PID and use that to kill the JVM?

-A: Because WinSCP can't handle such caracters in the script it generates when `call`-ing commands.
+A: Because WinSCP can't handle such characters in the script it generates when `call`-ing commands.